zebengberg/gaussian-integer-sieve/README.md

 ## Python bindings

-Once the python module is built, we can import it into python and use it as in the following examples.
+Once the python module `gintsieve` is built, we can import it into python and use it as in the following examples.

 ```Python